Pet Emergency: What to Do

 If you suspect that your pet is overheated, immediately wash him down with cool water.
 Take him to your veterinarian right away, since Heat Stroke is a serious pet emergency and is potentially fatal.
-Sometimes, after a pet with heat stroke has cooled down, they might appear normal for a while, but theres a chance that serious organ damage is happening.
-Your pet should always be examined by a vet after a suspected case of heat stroke.
+Sometimes, after a pet subject to heat stroke is cooled, he might appear normal for a while, when in fact serious organ damage is happening.
+Your pet should always be examined by a vet after an apparent bout with heat stroke.

 On evenings, nights, weekends, and holidays, call Animal Emergency at 727-786-5755.

 The information provided on this site is intended for informational and educational purposes only.
 It is not intended to replace professional care from your veterinarian.?